hernanat/fizzbuzz-overkill/README.md

 ## Why?

-One reason is that it's a common enough problem that gets asked that I thought it would be interesting to try to come up with different ways to solve it.
+One reason is that it's a common enough problem that gets asked that I thought it would be interesting to try to come up with different ways to solve it -- even if they're impractical.

 The main reason has to do with an [article](http://philcrissman.net/posts/eulers-fizzbuzz/) that was  written and I [subsequently responded to](https://blog.antfeedr.com/posts/fizzbuzz.html).